AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 box-functions.
 The module introduces the declaration \alib{expressions;FToLiteral}.
 This is used by the expression compiler to generate an "optimized expression string".
 This may be wanted when a user passes an expression that can be optimized by the compiler to a shorter expression.
-While the optimization internally works and can be used, a software might want to present an expression string back to the user that - if compiled - directly resulted in the optimized expression program.<br>
+While the optimization internally works and can be used, software might want to present an expression string back to the user that - if compiled - directly resulted in the optimized expression program.<br>
 Details on that use-case are given in chapter